José María Ormaetxea: Creation of cooperatives

 Following the founding of Ulgor, different projects were developed, and Ormaetxea took an active part in them, taking on many positions: co-founder and first manager of Ulgor, the first cooperative of the Mondragón Co-operative Group (1956-1962); chairman of the Board of Directors of the ULARCO Co-operative Group (1962-1970); general manager of "Laboral Kutxa", the credit cooperative (1960-1987), and chairman of the General Council of the Mondragón Co-operative Group, among others.

 From the management of Laboral Kutxa, he made his most significant contribution to the Basque cooperative movement, getting involved in the creation of the Business Division of the savings bank.
 Under his leadership, he was the financial and management tool that made possible the impressive growth of the business group that would become the most important in the Basque Country and a world reference in the social economy.

-Latest years
+Later life

 Ormaetxea was the first president of the Mondragón Cooperative Group from 1988 to 1990 and, subsequently, executive vice-president of SPRI.
 Once retired, he promoted the Arizmendiarrieta Classroom-Museum in Otalora, developed by himself in the early 1980s.
 He also headed the Postulation Commission for the Cause of Canonization of Arizmendiarrieta, of whom he considered himself a disciple and fan.
 With these efforts, he obtained the name of Father Arizmendiarrieta as "Venerable" by Pope Francis in December 2015.
 His convictions and his Christian testimony were recognized by Pope John Paul II, who in 2005 named him "Commander of the Order of St. Sylvester, Pope."